Fleet Management

 ssh user@remote "docker logs sib-falco"

-# Or for native
+# Or for native install

 ssh user@remote "journalctl -u falco -n 50"